JakeMa4o/My_portfolio/README.md

 <!-- 7) Update the foto get new and better one -->

-8) Add eng/rus language switch option. your shit aint perfect so add geolocation so it could help users to pick better one
+CHECK ---- 8) Eng/rus language switch option add geolocation so it could help users to pick fitting language ---- CHECK

 <!-- 9) Write a good as documentation for all your projects -->